Queyrouzec/DevScript/README.md

 ### Classes

-- There should be abstract classes
+- There should be abstract classes.
 - Developers should be allowed to limit the depth of classes or only allow classes to be formed from abstract classes.
-This should aliviate some of the - - head ache with deeply nested subclasses while giving the benifits of classes.
+This should aliviate some of the head ache with deeply nested subclasses while giving the benifits of classes.
 - You should be allowed to use Rust style traits or functions that are injected into a class. see [concepts/oop.md](https://github.com/Queyrouzec/dev_script/blob/main/concepts/oop.md) for more details